RustamDR/GameOf3/README.md

 You can setup game rules in config/game.config.ts

-Devider of result to pass to the next player
+Divider of result to pass to the next player
 ~~~
 divideBy (by default 3)
 ~~~